diegueins680/haskoin-crypto/README.md

 with an upper-case U. The data constructors are mainly used internally for serialization and are not exported by the library.

-The `PublicKey` type is an instance of `Data.Binary` so it can be serialized and de-serialized through the `encode` and `decodeOrFail functions.
+The `PubKey` type is an instance of `Data.Binary` so it can be serialized and de-serialized through the `encode` and `decodeOrFail` functions.
 Below is a sample code describing how to use the serialization interface.

 ```haskell